 137 Pillars House a brief history

-They did eventually return home but Chiang Mai lingered in their memory.
-In 2002 the family began to hunt for a single, simple row house with long-term intentions to retire in Chiang Mai.
+Eventually the family returned home but memories of their Chiang Mai expedition lingered, and in 2002 they began to hunt for a simple row house with the long-term intention to retire in Chiang Mai.

 “On the first day, we met a very unusual real estate broker.
 She drove us around the city, regaling us with spooky stories and ancient tales about Chiang Mai.
 Then all of a sudden, she stopped and pointed out a piece of land.
-My eyes focused through the big old trees on the black wooden house.
+My eyes focused on a black wooden house on stilts that stood among the big old trees.
 That house was the most outstanding house I had ever seen.
 I began to walk towards it but before I could step on the land, the broker said “No.” She would have to ask the owner first.
-For months after that we saw other land and row houses but we did not find what I wanted.”
+For months after that we looked at a number of pieces of land and row houses but we did not find what we wanted.”

 “The black house kept coming back to my mind.
-When we asked, the broker took us back and we walked the land, which seemed too overgrown and too big to build my small vacation home.
+When we mentioned it to the broker, she took us back to it.
+We walked around the land, which seemed too overgrown and too big to build my small vacation home.
 The owner came out from the crumbling house on stilts and we got talking.
 It had been one year already since he first put the land up for sale but people seemed afraid of this black house hidden among the big trees.
 Instead we were charmed but concerned out of respect to the kingdom about buying what looked to us like a Thai royal house.
-As we researched, we learned the true, fascinating story of this house and the British based Borneo Company and we knew our family could share this slice of Thai history with the world."
+As we researched the house, we learned the fascinating story behind it of this house and the Borneo Trading Company that owned it at one time and we knew our family could share this slice of Thai history with the world."